NYPL/discovery-sandbox/README.md

 ### API Responses

 There is a sample of the API responses that we receive from Platform in `sampleApiResponseStructure.json`.
-It is abbreviated but shows how we receive filters and searchresults.
+It is abbreviated but shows how we receive filters and search results.
+This is the response from the api endpoint, which the app sends requests to whenever it requires new search results (for example when a new search is entered from the home page or when a subject link is followed from a Bib show page).

 ### Production mode